 Widely considered the finest midfielder of his generation, a dual Brownlow medalist whose sublime skill and consistency lifted two very different clubs.

-Gary Ablett Jr. carried a monumental surname into the AFL, but he built a legacy entirely his own.
-Starting at Geelong as a explosive forward, he transformed into the league's most complete midfielder, a player of breathtaking skill, vision, and toughness.
-At his peak with the Cats, he was the engine of a dominant team, winning two premierships and his first Brownlow Medal.
-In a bold move, he then became the inaugural captain of the expansion Gold Coast Suns, a challenge that showcased his leadership and sheer will.
-There, he won a second Brownlow, a staggering feat given his team's struggles.
-Injuries marred his later years, but his return to Geelong for a final season provided a fitting bookend.
-His career stands as a masterclass in sustained excellence and evolution.
+Gary Ablett Jr. won two Brownlow Medals and two AFL premierships, building a career distinct from his famous father.
+He started at Geelong as an explosive forward, then transformed into the league's most complete midfielder.
+At his peak, he drove a dominant Cats team with breathtaking skill, vision, and toughness.
+He then became the inaugural captain of the expansion Gold Coast Suns, a challenge that showcased his leadership.
+There he won a second Brownlow, a staggering feat given his team's struggles.
+Injuries marred his later years, but he returned to Geelong for one final season.
+His career exemplified sustained excellence and evolution across two clubs.

 1981–1996